 If you don’t add any additional water in this recipe your chili will turn out fairly thick – some like that, my kids do.
 If you want medium thickness – add 1 cup of water, as per recipe below.
 If you want even less thick chili – add two cups of water.
 I suggest you start with one cup and see how you like it.
 There will also be quite a bit of water coming with canned beans.
 Don’t drain the beans, use the liquid as well.
 If you do insist on draining, then replace the liquid with an equal amount of water.

 Once done, plate the chili while it’s hot and immediately put a tablespoon or two of shredded cheddar cheese on top so it melts nicely.
-I like to also garnish my chili with green vegetables like onions and parsley, they add even more flavor and, well, are good for you.
+I like to also garnish my chili with greens like onions and parsley, they add even more flavor and are good for you.

 Serve with your favorite crackers or tortilla chips.
 I love the pleasant sweetness of whole wheat tortilla chips and have them fairly often with my chili.